India to probe school meal scheme after 23 children die

 Parents said ingredients for the lunches like rice, lentils, salt and oil, were stored at the headmistress's house and brought to the school each day because there was no storage space at the school.
 The "kitchen" is a pile of bricks and charcoal outside the classroom.

 Local farmer Ajay Kumar's 5-year-old daughter was among the victims.
-He was in his house, which is about 100 metres from the school, when he heard screams from neighbours saying the children had fallen ill.
+He was in his house, which is about 100 meters from the school, when he heard screams from neighbors saying the children had fallen ill.

 "I rushed there and all the kids were on their backs or clutching their stomachs or vomiting.
 I picked up my girl and took her to the local hospital right away," Ajay said.